 Annapurna Region in Central Nepal is the most famous geographically and culturally diverse region of Nepal which offers more variety of adventurous scenarios than in any other treks of similar lengths.
-There are great views of Annapurna and Dhaulagiri mountains, and the constant diversity of landscape ranges from sub-tropical forest through alpine heights to a dry semi-desert similar to Tibet.
-Some of the most towering landmarks of this region are Annapurna I (8,091m), Annapurna II (7,937m), Annapurna III (7,555m), Annapurna IV (7,725m), Fishtail (6,993m), Hiunchuli (6,441m), Annapurna south (7,219m), Gangapuna (7,455m), Dhaulagiri I (8,167m), Dhaulagiri II (7,751m), Dhaulagiri III (7,715m), Dhaulagiri IV (7,661m) & Dhaulagiri V (7,618m).
+There are great views of Annapurna and Dhaulagiri mountains, and the constant diversity of landscape ranges from the sub-tropical forest through alpine heights to a dry semi-desert similar to Tibet.
+Some of the most towering landmarks of this region are Annapurna I (8,091m), Annapurna II (7,937m), Annapurna III (7,555m), Annapurna IV (7,725m), Fishtail (6,993m), Hiunchuli (6,441m), Annapurna South (7,219m), Gangapuna (7,455m), Dhaulagiri I (8,167m), Dhaulagiri II (7,751m), Dhaulagiri III (7,715m), Dhaulagiri IV (7,661m) & Dhaulagiri V (7,618m).

-The unique moment of this trek is when crossing the Thorong-La Pass in the glaciers at the height of 5,416 meters making it challenging for the seasoned trekkers who are confident of their fitness to apply employ the demanding efforts needed in this awesome adventure.
+The unique moment of this trek is when crossing the Thorong-La Pass in the glaciers at the height of 5,416 meters making it challenging for the seasoned trekkers who are confident of their fitness to apply to employ the demanding efforts needed in this awesome adventure.

 Much to speak about sceneries of this region the lowlands of this trekking trail includes valleys, bamboo forest, flora fauna, rhododendron forests, alpine, desert plateaus and the full of snow Mountains with Glacier at Thorong-La Pass

 Each day at Annapurna region trekking gives you opportunities to observe and gain an insight towards the local culture and interact with the diverse local communities and their various traditions of Ancient times still prevailing most of them for their religious beliefs and way of worshipping.
 You get time to spend in these villages inhabited by both Buddhists and Hindus.
-Participants have option to choose on camping or teahouse trek.
-Our priority of trekking in this region is to provide opportunity for local’s family run lodges to generate income for their survival.
+Participants have the option to choose on camping or teahouse trek.
+Our priority of trekking in this region is to provide an opportunity for local’s family run lodges to generate income for their survival.